vortex-data/vortex/docs/file_format.rst

    +++

-   The Vortex file format has five sections: data, statistics, schema, footer, and postscript.
+   The Vortex file format has six sections: data, statistics, schema, layout, and the footer.
 The postscript describes the locating of the schema and layout which in turn describe how to interpret the data and metadata.
 The schema describes the logical type.
 The metadata contains information necessary for row filtering.